 Normal blood pressure is less than 120 millimeters of mercury over less than 80 millimeters of mercury.
 Maintaining a normal blood pressure reading is important for heart health, but lifestyle, food, and the environment can cause numbers to creep up to unhealthy levels.
 Here are a few ways to prevent high blood pressure and promote heart health.

 Monitor your weight and waist

 Being overweight increases your risk of developing high blood pressure.
 If you are overweight, losing as little as five pounds can help lower your reading.
 In addition to the number on the scale, waist circumference also plays a role in your risk level.
 Men who have a waist greater than 40 inches, and women with a waist greater than 35 inches are at greater risk for high blood pressure.

 Pay attention to more than sodium

 Health experts recommend that sodium intake be limited 2,300 milligrams per day, but regulating blood pressure involves more than sodium.
 Potassium helps to lessen the effects of excess sodium and regulate blood pressure.
 Research also shows that getting adequate amounts of calcium and magnesium also helps to keep blood pressure at healthy levels.

 Regular exercise helps keep blood pressure within normal ranges as you age.
 It is also a key component of losing weight and maintaining a healthy weight.
 If your blood pressure begins to increase, research shows that regular physical activity can decrease systolic blood pressure (the top number) by four to nine millimeters of mercury.
 This is similar to the effect of some blood pressure medications.
 Be patient and stay active.
-It takes one to three months for exercise to have an influence on blood pressure levels.
+It takes one to three months for exercise to influence blood pressure levels.